engdan77/otis_service/README.md

 Adding scheduled job to inform sensor-status by SMS when alarm is armed
 -------------------------

-Add entry such as below
+Add entry such as below by "crontab -e"

 	30 1 * * * . $HOME/.profile; cd $HOME/git/edoautohome ; python ./edoAutoHome.py --show_onoff >> /tmp/edoatuohome_cron.log